-Closing or blocking access to your eToro account and/or Services
+Closing or blocking access to your etoro account and/or Services

-You can close your eToro account at any time by sending us an email.
-Your eToro account will be closed within the seven days after we receive your email.
-You may also close your eToro account via the settings section of our platform.
+You can close your etoro account at any time by sending us an email.
+Your etoro account will be closed within the seven days after we receive your email.
+You may also close your etoro account via the settings section of our platform.
 Although you are allowed to close your account at any time in accordance with these Terms and Conditions, given that the price of the services depends on fluctuations in the financial markets which are out of our control, you have no right of withdrawal pursuant to the Distance Marketing of Consumer Financial Services Law 242(I)/2004.